MediaRon/wp-presenter-pro/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 3.1.0 =
+Added gradient selector to options (Requires Gutenberg 7.3+).
+Fixed background clearing invalidating on several blocks.
+Added HTML block, which allows you to input fragments.
+Changing verbiage of slides to presentations.
+Added fragment option to list item blocks.

 = 3.0.1 =
 Added full alignment to slides and vertical slides.
 Fixed video looping on main slide block.